courtneygoodridge/TvA_curves_analysis_data/README.md

 This repo contains the data and analysis scripts for the following paper:

-**If you using any elements of this repository, please cite**: Goodridge, C. M., Billington, J., Markkula, G., & Wilkie, R. M. (2023).
+Goodridge, C. M., Billington, J., Markkula, G., & Wilkie, R. M. (2023).
 Error accumulation when steering toward curves.
 Journal of experimental psychology: human perception and performance, 49(6), 821.

 This has been accepted and is currently in press in the Journal of Experimental Psychology: Human Perception and Performance.